-When it comes to feeling distracted, or perhaps on auto-pilot - most of us are experts.
-We live our lives multi-tasking between homes, jobs, relationship goals and social lives.
-But while we're well aware this isn't good for our blood pressure and stress levels, you might not be aware of how much impact it could be having on your sexual pleasure.
+When it comes to feeling distracted or being on auto-pilot - most of us are experts.
+We spend our whole lives multi-tasking.
+Juggling between homes, jobs, relationships and social lives.
+But while you may be well aware this isn't good for your sleep and stress levels, are you aware of the impact it has on your sexual pleasure?

-And as our lives are becoming increasingly stressful, fragmented, or just downright busy - focus can become something that is harder and harder to achieve.
+But as our lives become increasingly stressful, fragmented, and just downright busy - focus can become something that is harder and harder to achieve.
 Our brains can seem like they are on constant overdrive - even when we're trying to relax.
-Or have fun...

 Which is why one of the most important steps to experiencing greater sexual pleasure in bed, is simply learning how to focus your mind on what you're feeling, and not on what you're thinking.
 Because when you slow down and allow those physical sensations of pleasure to come to the surface, you can really transform your whole experience of sex.